-Renato Migliaccio is a Brazilian Jiu Jitsu black belt under Ryan Gracie and a Judo black belt.
-A former European and Pan American Champion in BJJ, Renatinho (as he is comonly known) has also been fortunate in submission wrestling and MMA (Mixed Martial Arts)
+Renato Migliaccio is a 5th-degree Jiu-Jitsu black belt under Ryan Gracie and a 4th-degree Judo black belt, two sports in which he competed extensively.
+A former European and Pan American Champion in jiu-jitsu, Migliaccio also tested his skills in amateur wrestling as well as MMA (Mixed Martial Arts), holding a professional record of 6-1 before his retirement from the sport.

 Renato Migliaccio Jiu Jitsu